 PLX has been producing space-qualified instruments and components for over 40 years and cover a wide range of applications.
 PLX’s optical technologies are a part of the worlds most notable space missions.

-Some examples include the largest Retroreflector (RIS) ever sent into space, Beryllium assemblies for the Thermal Emission Spectrometer (TES) built by JPL for NASA.
+Some examples include RIS which is the largest Retroreflector ever sent into space as well as Beryllium assemblies for the Thermal Emission Spectrometer (TES) built by JPL for NASA.

 Celebrating 40 years in space.